westonkl/InterviewPrep/README.md

 	- Unit testing refers to tests that verify the functionality of a specific section of code, usually at the function level.
 In an object-oriented environment, this is usually at the class level, and the minimal unit tests include the constructors and destructors.
 	- Unit testing might include static code analysis, data-flow analysis, metrics analysis, peer code reviews, code coverage analysis and other software testing practices.

-2. Integration Testing
+2. Integration Testing:
 	Integration Testing is the process of testing the connectivity or data transfer between a couple of unit tested modules.

-3. System Testing
+3. System Testing:
 	A completely integrated system to verify that the system meets its requirements.
 For example, a system test might involve testing a login interface, then creating and editing an entry, plus sending or printing results, followed by summary processing or deletion (or archiving) of entries, then logoff.

-4. Acceptance Testing
+4. Acceptance Testing:
 	Operational readiness of the system to be supported and integrated.
 Final Step to see if it doesn’t break anything else.

 ## Testing types, techniques and tactics:

-Installation testing: self explanatory
+**Installation testing:** self explanatory

 **Compatibility** testing:
 	- Testing compatibility with other applications or OS or versions.